 Charlotte’s Web Dog CBD Review (2026): Is the Famous Name Worth the Price?

-Charlotte’s Web, founded by the Stanley Brothers, is arguably the “Coca-Cola” of the CBD industry.
-The company held 30% of the market share in 2023 and is sold in over 15,000 retail stores nationwide.
+Charlotte's Web, founded by the Stanley Brothers, is one of the most recognized brands in the CBD industry.
+The company held approximately 30% of the market share in 2023 and is sold in over 15,000 retail stores nationwide.

 What Is Charlotte’s Web?

-Charlotte’s Web is widely regarded as the company that launched the modern CBD industry.
-Founded by the Stanley Brothers in 2014, they gained global attention in 2023 when their high-CBD hemp strain helped a young girl, Charlotte Figi, manage seizures.
+Charlotte’s Web is widely regarded as one of the companies that helped launch the modern CBD industry.
+Founded by the Stanley Brothers in 2014, they gained attention when their high-CBD hemp strain was featured in media coverage about Charlotte Figi, a young girl managing seizures.

 Charlottes Web CBD review

 Today, the company is a market leader in CBD wellness, with products sold in over 15,000 retail locations.
-Because they started as a human health company and expanded into veterinary products later, their approach to pet wellness relies heavily on their existing manufacturing process.
+Because they started as a human health company and expanded into veterinary products later, their approach to pet wellness builds on their existing manufacturing infrastructure.

 Their reputation is built on three pillars:

-1. Vertical integration: Unlike many brands that buy hemp from third parties, Charlotte’s Web oversees their entire supply chain, from their proprietary seeds to the soil on their US farms.
-This gives them total control over genetics.
+1. Vertical integration: Charlotte’s Web oversees their entire supply chain, from their proprietary seeds to the soil on their US farms to the final product.

 2. Safety and authority certifications: Their pet products carry the National Animal Supplement Council (NASC) Quality and US Hemp Authority Seals.
 This verifies that they pass comprehensive third-party audits for safety, labeling, and adverse event reporting.